-Human Fleas Vs Cat Fleas & Control Products
+Human Fleas Vs Cat Fleas

 Unknown to many, there is a distinction between the two species.
 Fleas on humans bite both children and adults for blood and flea eggs.
 They can also carry other diseases such as the plague, typhus, tapeworm, and even Rickettsialpox.
 Cat fleas are smaller than human fleas and only feed on animal blood.
 Cat fleas cannot transmit any disease to humans or animals.
 It’s possible you are wondering, is there a real difference between the two?
 What separates these species?
 This question common sense tells us the answer is simple.
 While these two species of flea might look similar, they each have their own unique characteristics with which they were created.

 The dark speck that suddenly appears when you walk across the carpet, then disappears, is likely a flea.
 It’s a bloodsucker, reddish-brown, about one-eighth of an inch long.
-Using a magnifying glass, you’d see the flea’s body is flattened from side to side and it has long claws on its legs – both are adaptations for traveling between hair shafts.
-The flea also has spines on its mouth, legs, and back to help prevent it from being groomed off.
+Using a magnifying glass, you’d see the flea’s body is flattened from side-to-side and it has long claws on its legs – both are adaptations for traveling between hair shafts.
+The flea also has spines on its mouth, legs and back to help prevent it from being groomed off.

 Nevertheless, a dog will probably pick off many of the cat fleas it hosts.
-Cat fleas (Ctenocephalides felis) are more common on cats, dogs, and humans than dog fleas (Ctenocephalides canis) and human fleas (Pulex irritans).
+Cat fleas (Ctenocephalides felis) are more common on cats, dogs and humans than dog fleas Human Flea(Ctenocephalides canis) and human fleas (Pulex irritans).
 Each has its preferred hosts.
 The human flea prefers the blood of humans and pigs.
 Cat and dog fleas prefer cats and dogs, though children can become infested when pets sleep or rest on the same bed.
-Cat and dog fleas also will infest certain types of wild carnivores, including opossums and raccoons, but not squirrels, rats, or mice.
+Cat and dog fleas also will infest certain types of wild carnivores, including opossums and raccoons, but not squirrels, rats or mice.
 While these two species do not carry human diseases, they can carry tapeworms (Dipylidium caninum) that infect dogs.

 Other flea species occasionally encountered by humans include the oriental rat flea (Xenopsylla cheopis) and the northern rat flea (Nosopsyllus fasciatus).
 These fleas live on Norway rats and roof rats, and are capable of transmitting plague and murine typhus to humans.